BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 Each of these panels will be explained in more detail below.

-If the dialog is closed and then reopened everthing that was previously entered will be saved.
+If the dialog is closed and then reopened everything that was previously entered will be saved.
 You may experiment with creating multiple EnrichmentMap networks with different parameter choices without having to enter all of the information every time.
-To clear out and reset all fileds to their defaults click the **Reset** button at the bottom left of the dialog.
+To clear out and reset all fields to their defaults click the **Reset** button at the bottom left of the dialog.

 1) The Data Set List